liatrio/devops-bootcamp/docs/3/code-quality_code-coverage.md

 Please perform the following:

 * Install Node
 * Install Mocha
 * Install Chai
 * Install Istanbul

-    Note: When installing Chai and Istanbul with the npm command, use the -D tag to install as a developer dependency.
+?>Note: When installing Chai and Istanbul with the npm command, use the -D tag to install as a developer dependency.

 The provided javascript package.json file will have everything you need in order to pass the mocha tests; however, you will need to add to the file in order to get Istanbul to check your coverage.